MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Execute the same steps in [Failover to the secondary site](#failover-to-the-secondary-site) to failback to the primary site including database server and cluster, except for the following differences:

-1. First, shutdown VMs in the secondary cluster.
+1. First, shutdown VMs in the **secondary cluster**.
-1. Next, failover the Azure SQL Database from the secondary server to the primary server.
+1. Next, failover the Azure SQL Database **from the secondary server to the primary server**.
-1. Then, start all servers in the primary cluster.
+1. Then, start all servers in the **primary cluster**.

 ## Clean up resources